McJoe21Dev/api-docs/reference/api-reference/packages-api.md

 {% endswagger-response %}
 {% endswagger %}

-Example of what the endpoint will return for the "mqo-game" package if it works
+Example of what the get endpoint will return for the <mark style="color:blue;background-color:orange;">mqo-game</mark> package if it works.

 ```json
 {